 The specification of requirements for fixed electrical installations in the UK, published by the IET.
 Informally known as the 'IEE Wiring Regulations', or, more recently, as the 'IET Wiring Regulations'.
-See also BS 7909, PAT and National Electrical Code.
+See also BS 7909, Periodic inspection (and test), PAT and National Electrical Code.

 A code of practice for the safe provision of temporary electrical power distribution arrangements for entertainment and related purposes.
 BS 7909 applies only to distribution arrangements that are constructed by using pre-terminated and pre-tested cables to interconnect pre-assembled and pre-tested distribution units.
 A guidance book is available from the IET, entitled 'Temporary Power Systems: A guide to the application of BS 7671 and BS 7909 for temporary events'.
 See also BS 7671, PAT and the Safety page.